The Bankrate promise

 - Capital One Venture card: $12,667 in spending per year at 2X miles per dollar yields $253.34 in rewards.
 Subtracting the $95 annual fee, you would net rewards of $158.34.

 - Capital One VentureOne card: $12,667 in spending per year at 1.25X miles per dollar yields $158.34 in rewards.

 As you can see, the break-even point between the two cards is $12,667 in spending each year (roughly $1,055 a month).
 If you plan to spend more than that amount on one of these two cards, the Capital One Venture makes the most sense.
 If you plan to spend less, then consider the VentureOne.
-It’s also important to note that for the first year, the Venture card’s welcome bonus and Global Entry/TSA PreCheck perk make it a clear winner, even with the $95 annual fee.
+It’s also important to note that, for the first year, the Venture card’s welcome offer and Global Entry/TSA PreCheck perk make it a clear winner, even with the $95 annual fee.

 Why should you get the Capital One Venture?